strandtentje/fiware-orion/doc/manuals/admin/build_source_debian_testing.md

 Refer to build_source.md for information on building on the recommended distribution (CentOS 6.x.)

 This document outlines compilation on Debian Stretch.
 Using this method is not recommended or supported but may be preferable or informative.
+Note that we for example ignore a bunch of warnings, which is not a particularly good practice.

 ## Debian Stretch (Not officially supported but otherwise a fair idea)